There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 In contrast, many people from mediocre or neighbourhood JCs and schools didn’t even know about the importance of building portfolio.
 The driven ones there just focused on good grades and CCA.
 While many top JC students sought to secure prestigious internships or run their own startups after JC and NS, the others chose temp jobs or admin work.

-Thus, I think that being in this type of social group or circle has benefited me a lot in my career and education by setting high standards, pushing me forward and inspiring me.
+Being in this type of social group or circle has benefited me a lot in my career and education by setting high standards, pushing me forward and inspiring me.

 On the other hand, I didn’t really experience as much role models in my secondary school or accessible help which would take me from good to great.
 A lot more focus and resources are being devoted to the average type of student to make it through their exams.

 Another strange area of emphasis for mediocre school was also attendance and attire rules.
-In FMS, there was a huge emphasis and resources being spent on getting kids to conform to attire rules, skipping classes were very difficult which I felt was really stupid because why were things like not wearing ankle socks so important that they had to take up one hour after assembly?
+In my secondary school, there was a huge emphasis and resources being spent on getting kids to conform to attire rules, skipping classes were very difficult which I felt was really stupid because why were things like not wearing ankle socks so important that they had to take up one hour after assembly?
 Or, doesn’t it make sense for the student to self-study if the teacher wasn’t an effective or good one?

-I think that most NA and NT students in general don’t really have a conducive environment where they can flourish in and meet their fullest potential.
+I observed that many NA and NT students in general don’t really have a conducive environment where they can flourish in and meet their fullest potential.
 In my experience in school, most of the youth crimes and rule breaking were done by this group of people.
 The ‘popular student’ is not really your peer who excels in every field but rather your rebellious gangster senior who stood up to authority.

 Many of them also come from dysfunctional families where there is neglect, abuse, one parent in jail and divorce.
 As such, they lose focus of their studying and end up in those streams.
 At that age, they are also vulnerable to the influence of older figures which make them feel powerful, and loved such as those ‘pai kia’ seniors, which makes them susceptible to all these negative influences.